silverstream-tech/pyseatrials/README.md

 The following parts of ITTC need to be implemented as a minimum

 - Appendix F
-- Appendix G
 - Appendix J
-- kinamatic viscosity
-- reynolds number
+- Images
-- Frictional resistance coefficient - ITTC 57
-- Froude number
+  - Wind
+  - law of cosines
-- roughness allowance
+  - STAWAVE-1